 Once you have a financial plan in place, you’ll feel your stress decrease as you stop trying to do it all yourself—while possibly achieving very little.
 And a professional financial plan will allow you to enjoy life in the present (with the money you have) while you address yesterday (perhaps paying down debt), and look forward to tomorrow (setting goals and saving for the future).

-“Working with a qualified financial planner is like having a coach to help keep you on track and accountable,” says Delores.
+“Working with a professional financial planner is like having a coach to help keep you on track and accountable,” says Delores.
 “And with that comes the satisfaction of reaching the goals you’ve always dreamed of.”

 To find a Certified Financial Planner professional in your area to help guide your financial future, use our Find Your Planner tool.